opentiny/tiny-engine-backend-java/README.md

 * Modify the configuration of the connection database in the tiny-engine-backend-java/app/src/main/resources/application-dev.yml file
 * Start the project in tiny-engine-backend-java/app/src/main/java/com/tinyengine/it/TinyEngineApplication for local development

-For details, see the section on how to start a local front-end and backend in [TinyEngine Official Website - User Manual](https://opentiny.design/tiny-engine#/help-center/course/backend/51).
+For details, please refer to [TinyEngine Official Website - User Manual - Platform Development Guide - Local Startup Joint Debugging of Front-end and Backend Codes](https://opentiny.design/tiny-engine#/help-center/course/dev/1200).

 ### Directory Rules